-Welding safety is a critical factor to consider because arc welding equipment are notorious for producing high-intensity light, debris, ultraviolet and infrared rays.
+Welding safety is a crucial factor to consider because welding equipment are notorious for emitting high-intensity glare, debris, infrared, and ultraviolet rays.
 You already know the immense benefits of having the best welding helmet.
 It is an important accessory that protects the face, eyes, and neck while delivering other features that may enhance your welding capabilities.
-With our best auto darkening welding helmet guides and comparison tables we will take a deep look into the best features and models of welding helmets.
+With our best auto darkening welding helmet guides and comparison tables, we will take an in-depth look into the best features and models of welding helmets.
 We are here to make the process easy for you by giving you our top 6 unbiased welding helmet reviews from an expert welder experience.

 - Antra AH6-260-0000

 - Auto-Darkening: Battery + Solar